GIS4DEV/GIS4DEV.github.io/_posts/2021-11-02-malawi-climate.md

 ---
 layout: lesson
 title: Climate Vulnerability in Malawi
-purpose: "read and critique a model of climate vulnerability in Malawi in light of theory on uncertainty"
+purpose: "study climate vulnerability model of Malawi and its uncertainty"
 format: lecture
 ---